RainyWang103/ArduinoCooling/README.md

 # ArduinoCooling
-It is a cooling system control logic implemented on Arduino.cc with hardware supports
+The Project is a cooling system control logic implemented on Arduino.cc with hardware supports